 NOTE: You'll see an open rate and a click rate attached to a value of the size of your email (in thousands of characters).

-It may be best to run this report based on one mailing at a time so that you can analyze how your subscribers react to mailings with more content compared to mailings with less.
-If you manage to send out a lot of content and still get a lot of click-throughs on your mailing, then you know you are doing things correctly.
-Otherwise, maybe your mailings need to thin out the content so the good stuff really shines.
+It may be best to run this report based on one message at a time so that you can analyze how your subscribers react to message with more content compared to message with less.
+If you manage to send out a lot of content and still get a lot of click-throughs on your message, then you know what you're doing is working.
+Otherwise, you may want to trim down your messages so the most important content shines.

 Download & print the results